wazzamatazz/json-time-series-extractor/README.md

 ## Selecting the Timestamp

-The `TimestampProperty` on `TimeSeriesExtractorOptions` defines the JSON Pointer path that is used to retrieve the timestamp for the samples extrcated from the JSON object.
+The `TimestampProperty` on `TimeSeriesExtractorOptions` defines the JSON Pointer path that is used to retrieve the timestamp for the samples extracted from the JSON object.
 By default, this property is set to `/time`, but can overridden if required:

 ```csharp
 new TimeSeriesExtractorOptions() {